malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 ## Overview
 * The goal is to predict the probability that a customer is unsatisfied, using the area under the ROC curve (AUC) as the evaluation metric.
 * **My Approach:**
   * This project formulates the problem as a binary classification task.
-I started by applying Logistic Regression as a baseline model.To improve performance, more advanced models such as XGBoost and Random Forest.
+A Logistic Regression was applied as a baseline model.To improve performance, more advanced models such as XGBoost and Random Forest.
 * The best model was able to predict Customer dissastisfaction 67.798% of the time.
 Currently the best performance on Kaggle is  82.907%.

 ## Summary of Workdone